jeremyf/hydramata-works/README.md

       predicate name as the partial prefixes.
 - [ ] Create Work Type persistence
 - [ ] Create Work Type presentation structure persistence
+- [ ] Remove some duplication of Work Type and Predicate (moving towards a Definition concept?)
 - [ ] Create some rudimentary seeds for Work Types
 - [ ] Create some rudimentary seeds for Work Types presentation structure
 - [ ] Create some rudimentary seeds for Predicates